 Concert Halls and Opera Houses (1,000–5,000 Capacity)

 Concert halls are purpose-built for sound.
 Every architectural decision — the shape of the ceiling, the angle of balconies, the materials on the walls and floor — is made to optimize acoustic performance.
-These venues are most common for classical music, jazz orchestras, and singer-songwriter performances, though rock and pop acts increasingly play them for special engagements.
-Carnegie Hall in New York and the Walt Disney Concert Hall in Los Angeles are the defining American examples.
+Carnegie Hall in New York and the Walt Disney Concert Hall in Los Angeles are the defining American examples, hosting classical, jazz orchestra, and singer-songwriter performances.
+Opera houses add specialized infrastructure — an orchestra pit, extensive backstage machinery, and tiered seating — with the Metropolitan Opera House in New York and Royal Opera House in London as flagship examples.

 Amphitheaters (5,000–25,000 Capacity)